zlanark/roll20-bot/README.md

 Per-game, per-character system prompts.
 The system prompt is a good place to describe how you want the bot to behave, as well as a character and setting description.
 Games are identified by their ID and characters by their name.

 ### default_character_descriptions:
-If the bot is playing a character whose name is not found under a that game's section in [`character_descriptions`](#character_descriptions), then it will fall back to this.
+If the bot is playing a character whose name is not found under that game's section in [`character_descriptions`](#character_descriptions), then it will fall back to this.
 Each game has it's own default, identified by game ID.
 If the game's ID is not listed here then `default_character_descriptions.game_independent_default` will be used instead.
 Use `{name}` to refer to the character; it will be substituted with the character's name at runtime.

 ### bot_character_names
 Defines which character the bot will play by default in each game.
 This can be changed during the game with the in-game `%character` command.
 Make sure the bot's Roll20 account has permission to play as the specified character.